 #8 Refi from an ARM or HELOC

-If you have a HELOC, beware when the draw period ends and you cannot just pay loan interest anymore.
+If you have an equity line, beware when the draw period ends and you cannot just pay loan interest anymore.
 As rates are going up, experts advise that you look closely at your loan options.
+Look for the best HELOC rates online.

 You may want to call your lender to see if you can move your HELOC into a fixed rate.
 The rate may go up, but you will know the rate cannot change.
 You also can refinance your first mortgage and wrap the second mortgage into it.